 - Each ‘kickstarter job’ will pay National Minimum Wage and be capped at 25 hours per week (though employers will have the option to add more hours if they wish, which they will have to pay for).
 This means if you’re 20 years old, you would earn £161.25 per week from a job through this scheme, unless the employer chose to top up what the government was paying

-- Each government-funded job or placement will last for a maximum of six months
+- Each placement will last for a maximum of six months

-- The scheme will begin taking applications from employers from August onwards and the first jobs will begin in the autumn.
-The scheme will run until December 2021 under current plans.
+- The scheme will begin taking applications from employers from September onwards and it is estimated that the placements will roll out from November.
+The scheme will run until December 2021.

 Who qualifies for the Kickstart Scheme?